 Directions

-~ In a bowl, mix the flour, salt, and cold margarine, and mix with your fingers until it resembles coarse bread crumbs.~ Add the egg replacer and enough of the ice water to make a soft dough.
+~ Add the egg replacer and enough of the ice water to make a soft dough.

-~ Knead for a minute or two, then wrap in plastic and set aside in the refrigerate.
+~ Knead for a minute or two, then wrap in plastic and set aside in the refrigerator.

 Ingredients